Evolution and compression in LLMs: On the emergence of human-aligned categorization: Background and motivation

-\textbf{The Information Bottleneck (IB) color naming model.~} We apply the theoretical framework from \cite{Zaslavsky2018Efficient}, which models communication as a speaker mapping a mental representation ($m$) of a world state ($u$) to a word ($w$) via an encoder $q(w|m)$.
-In the case of color, the world states $\mathcal{U}$ are given by a set of target colors (\Cref{fig:multifigure}C).
-To account for perceptual noise, each $m$ is modeled as a Gaussian distribution over the perceptual CIELAB color space centered around a target color~\cite{Zaslavsky2018Efficient}.
-To communicate efficiently, the speaker and listener optimize the Information Bottleneck (IB) tradeoff~\cite{Tishby1999Information} between minimizing the complexity of their lexicon, $I_q(M;W)$, and maximizing its accuracy, $I_q(W;U)$.
-An optimal semantic system minimizes the IB objective:
+The IB framework for semantic systems~\citep{Zaslavsky2018Efficient}, which we employ in this work, is based on the following communication model: a speaker wishes to communicate a mental representation, or belief state, $m\in\mathcal{M}$, defined as a probability distribution over world states $u\in\mathcal{U}$, by mapping it to a word $w\in\mathcal{W}$ via a stochastic encoder $q(w|m)$.
+A listener then receives $w$ and interprets the speaker's intended meaning by constructing an estimator $\hat{m}_w$.
+In the case of color, for example, the world states $\mathcal{U}$ are given by a set of target colors (\Cref{fig:stagesetting}a).
+To account for perceptual noise, it is assumed that each $m$ is a Gaussian distribution over the perceptual CIELAB color space centered around a corresponding target color~\citep{Zaslavsky2018Efficient}.
+That is, each color is mentally represented by the speaker as a Gaussian distribution and the listener's goal is to reconstruct the speaker's belief state over colors.

-where $\beta \geq 1$ controls the tradeoff, and the solutions to this optimization problem define the IB bound of efficiency. \Cref{fig:multifigure}F shows the IB bound for color naming from~\cite{Zaslavsky2018Efficient} together with a reproduction of their results showing that color naming systems across languages achieve near-optimal tradeoffs.
-The empirical basis for this analysis is the World Color Survey (WCS) dataset~\cite{Cook2005World}, containing naming data from 110 languages of non-industrialized societies elicited via the task illustrated in \Cref{fig:multifigure}A, with respect to the WCS grid shown in \Cref{fig:multifigure}C. Our analysis also includes English color naming data from~\cite{Lindsey2014Color} (\Cref{fig:multifigure}D).